lucianboatright/Tracker/README.md

 ### Modules
 #### Arduino + Neo-6m + Data logger
 Arduino linked up to the Neo-6m GPS module, the data logger module.
 At this part of the project, I am testing whether I can create a connection and save the NEMA strings to the data logger.
 This was a success though I need to work on how to store the data more cleanly as it currently creates and saves to a new file each time it is able to generate the correct NMEA string.
+To start recording data power up the module using a power sorce.
+There will be a constant light on the arduino board showing power is on.
+Once The SD card is read and the file is created or found it will start pulsing data as the set timmer.
+This is not saveing data to the sd card yet, this is only stating that the hardware is all working.
+When the light starts flashing on the neo-6 module it states that the module has connected to the satilites and has positional data.
+At this point it will recive a signal strenth of 1 which will start the logging part of the nema string onto the sd card.
 ![arduino](src/Images/Modules/arduino_gps-data.jpg)

 #### Ne0-6m GPS module